 Exposure to violence in the community during adolescence significantly increased the risk for rearrest.
 Similarly, the researchers found that continuous exposure to community violence during adolescence predicted higher levels of self-reported reoffending during early adulthood.
 This relationship was particularly pronounced for those who displayed callous unemotional traits.
-That is, adult reoffending was more likely to occur for adolescent offenders who experienced continuous exposure to trauma and exhibited a lack of emotion or who learned emotional detachment as a method of self-protection from trauma.
+That is, adult reoffending was more likely to occur for adolescent who committed offenses and experienced continuous exposure to trauma and exhibited a lack of emotion or who learned emotional detachment as a method of self-protection from trauma.

 Exposure to Violence and Juvenile Court Involvement

 Researchers at the University of Alabama examined exposure to violence and juvenile court involvement among African American adolescents living in extreme poverty.
 They performed a secondary analysis of 9,215 adolescents between ages 9 and 17 living in Mobile, Alabama, who participated in the Mobile Youth and Poverty Study.
 Data sources included annual surveys of youth, school records, and juvenile court records from 1998 to 2011.